So you want to do a pull-up, eh?

 Personally, my favorite thing to do in a gym is weighted pull-ups:

-If you’re at this level and interested in doing so, here’s what you need to do:
+If you’re at this level and interested in doing so, let me show you how to do them.

 - Get a weight belt.
 I bought this one on Amazon and it’s worked out incredibly well for me.
 I’ve tried doing the whole “put weights in a backpack” thing, and it certainly works.
 But the angle of the weights hanging off your back is weird.
 With a weight belt, the weight hangs down between your legs (not a euphemism) so it feels more natural.